rich-iannone/talk-box/README.md

 </details>

+Looking at the generated prompts, we can identify several key principles that contribute to their effectiveness.
 The key principles of a successful structured prompt implementation are:

 - **Front-loading critical information** (primacy bias)
 - **Structure creates focus** (attention clustering)